koehlma/jaspy/README.rst

 - implement a just-in-time compiler to speed things up
 - add a virtual file system (consider using: `BrowserFS <https://github.com/jvilk/BrowserFS>`_)
 - … and, of course, your own great ideas and cool features

+Do not hesitate to contribute or ask if there is anything unclear about the code.

 Structure